 How is California Doing on Financial Aid Application Completion?

 One of the largest barriers to attaining a degree is college affordability–but it doesn’t have to be.
 California educates approximately 1 out of every 10 K-12 students in the nation.
-Alarmingly, thousands of eligible low-income students and students of color attend high schools with some of the lowest financial aid application rates in the state.
-Over the last 2 years combined, nearly a half-million high school seniors in California did not complete a Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA), leaving nearly $550 million in federal and state aid left on the table each year.
+Alarmingly, thousands of eligible students from lower income communities and students of color attend high schools with some of the lowest financial aid application rates in the state.

 The ongoing pandemic, school closures, and shift to online learning have changed or canceled more than 80% of California college students’ plans.
 In 2020, only 54% of California’s graduating senior class completed the FAFSA or CA Dream Act application.
 Fewer high school students are filling out the FAFSA as compared to last year, and high schools that serve a majority of Black and Latinx students have even lower FAFSA completion rates.
 The Governor’s Budget highlights that FAFSA and CADAA completion rates have declined by about 10 percent and 45 percent, respectively, for first-time freshman.